AishMishra001/Mern_Stack/Weekly-Progress/Week7/readme.md

               setCount is same as useSetRecoilState()

 . <RecoilRoot> : Any component that uses the recoil logic should be wrap inside a <RecialRoot> </RecoilRoot>

+state in a normal react application is atom in recoil

+2. In Recoil, atoms are used to represent the state of your application.
+An atom is a piece of state that can be read and written by any component in your application.

+3. To create an atom in Recoil, you can use the atom function, which takes an object with the following properties:

+key: A unique string that identifies the atom.

+default: The initial value of the atom.